vglazer/USRA/subgraph_finding/README.md

 summary.txt
 (echo 100 8 0 0  60 100 25 4 1  1; cat graph.txt) | ./bin/sub_search > details.txt
 ```
-`summary.txt` only shows how close `sub_search` came to finding the desired subraph in each experiment, whereas `details.txt` also contains the subgraph's vertices for experiments where it was actually found (the edges are implied, given that the subgraph is induced).
+`summary.txt` only shows how close `sub_search` came to finding the desired subraph in each experiment, whereas `details.txt` also contains the subgraph's vertices for experiments where it was actually found (the edges are implied, since the subgraph is induced).

 Alternatively, you can pipe the output of `ggen` directly into `sub_search` - **after filtering out everything but the adjacency matrix** - and either dump the results to standard output or redirect them to a file, like so (1-step approach):
 ```